 - Friendly fire is on for every weapon, including grenades

 The Halo Infinite ranks themselves are split into six different ranks, with multiple levels throughout.

-Here are the Halo Infinite ranks:
+Here are the Halo Infinite ranks in order:

 - Bronze: I – VI